David Bowie's Visual Legacy Lives On

 Of course, Bowie pushed experimentation beyond just his musical abilities.
 He created bold and provocative visual aesthetics building his ascent to global influence.

-With the third anniversary of Bowie’s death earlier this month on January 10th, we caught up with photographer, Markus Klinko, to discuss his upcoming David Bowie exhibit benefiting Women of Hope in Hong Kong.
+With the third anniversary of Bowie’s death earlier this month on January 10, we caught up with photographer, Markus Klinko, to discuss his upcoming David Bowie exhibit benefiting Hong Kong Adventist Hospital Foundation.
 His work at Alisan Fine Arts will include seamlessly executed editorial shots, the album art for Heathen, and cover story for British GQ.
 Klinko has also worked with countless other musical and pop culture icons collaborating with them to create some of their most memorable imagery.

 First off, congratulations on your David Bowie exhibit at Alisan Fine Arts in Hong Kong.
 Which of your pieces is your favorite photo of him and why?